The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Arbolada

-neighborhood is English, spoken by 87.7% of households.
-Some people also speak Spanish (5.8%).
+neighborhood is English, spoken by 89.2% of households.
+Other important languages spoken here include Spanish and French.